digi4care/combine_svg_2_sprites/readme.md

 ## Description

 This Bash script is designed to merge multiple SVG files into a single SVG file while also modifying the SVG tags.
 It uses temporary files to assist in this process.

+## Importance of Using SVG Sprites

+### Advantages of Using SVG Sprites

+#### 1. Performance Optimization
+- **Fewer HTTP Requests**: Instead of making multiple HTTP requests for each individual SVG file, you can make a single request for the sprite sheet, which contains all your SVGs.

+#### 2. Cache Efficiency
+- **Cache Once, Use Everywhere**: Once the sprite sheet is loaded, it is cached and can be reused across different pages and components without requiring additional HTTP requests.

+#### 3. Simplified Management
+- **Ease of Maintenance**: It's easier to manage a single sprite sheet than to keep track of multiple individual SVG files.
+- **Version Control**: Changes to your SVGs can be made in one place, reducing the chances of outdated or inconsistent assets being used.

+#### 4. Advanced CSS Control
+- **Styling and Animation**: When SVGs are embedded into HTML, you can control their properties using CSS.
+Having them in a sprite allows you to apply styles and animations more consistently.

+#### 5. Scalability
+- **High-Quality Resolution**: SVGs are scalable without loss of quality, which is beneficial for responsive design.

+#### 6. Icon Reusability
+- **DRY (Don't Repeat Yourself)**: The same icon or shape used in multiple places can be defined once in the sprite and reused with different CSS classes or IDs.

+By considering these factors, you can make a more informed decision about using SVG sprites in your projects.

 ## Functions